runwayml/learn/docs/getting-started/installation.md

   <p>Enter the Verification Code</p>
 </div>

 After verifying your account you are good to go!
-If you log out of your account you can enter again just by typing your email, username and password.
+If you log out of your account you can enter again just by typing your email, username, and password.

 <div class="Img-Small">
   <img src="assets/images/installation/login_06.png" alt="Runway Account Verified" >